RodrigoArendFlores/Elogroup_Bootcamp-_Analytics_2021/README.md

 # Elogroup_Bootcamp-_Analytics_2021
-### Data Cleaning, EDA and Data Visualization in Covid data with Python.
+### Data Cleaning, EDA and Data Visualization with Covid data using Python.
 This project is was part of a bootcamp that was carried out by the company Elogroup.

 The object of the bootcamp was to enhance the ability to transform data with python.